-Through and including (the 25th day after the date of this prospectus), all dealers effecting transactions in these securities, whether or not participating in this offering, may be required to deliver a prospectus.
+(the 25th day after the date of this prospectus), all dealers effecting transactions in these securities, whether or not participating in Through and including this offering, may be required to deliver a prospectus.
 This is in addition to the dealers' obligation to deliver a prospectus when acting as underwriters and with respect to their unsold allotments or subscriptions.

-Shares COMMSCOPE®
+Shares